Ask Slashdot: How To Get Started With Programming? [2017 Edition]

 For learning the stack and tools I would suggest pluralsight.com

-poignant.guide or machine code (Score:2)
+poignant.guide or machine code (Score:3)

 Why's Poignant Guide to Ruby [poignant.guide]